 Most devices will allow you to select what apps can show your location.
 Sit down with your kids and look at their phone or tablet's location setting.
 An example might be a picture of their birthday party on Instagram, that will not post your home address.

 This can help your home computer and other mobile devices.
 A VPN will provide that extra peace of mind for you.
 It hides your real Internet location and transmits all the data you send and receive via an encrypted tunnel.
 This way, it keeps your private information and communications away from hackers, cyber-criminals, and other third parties.
-We recommend the tried and tested NordVPN.

 Most of us do not even know about this feature.
 But do make sure that the Search Engine your kids use has a search filtering option enabled